SashaaChrr/SashaaChrr/README.md

 🚫DNC/K (COVER/KISS) UNLESS FRIENDS OR UNLESS W/PPL I COMFORTABLE WITH!!! (when im uncomfortable only :) )

 **MOSTLY** DNI PT username -shadow- and Cosmy !!!
-(These 2 cause lot of argument w/ my friends, bothering and traumatizing US (Us - Me, Hayli/⭐cats⭐, Casper/Nox/Atlas, Cybrgurlz, Songit, Strawberryferb!:/ )
+(These 2 cause lot of argument w/ my friends, bothering and traumatizing me and my friends!!)